This Song Will Change Your Life

 It’s said plainly, like an observation.

-Back then, songs didn’t come looking for you.
+New Slang by The Shins: songs don’t come looking for you.

-They didn’t announce themselves as important.
+They don’t announce themselves as important.

-They just stayed.
+They just stay.

 I didn’t know my life needed changing.